erangross27/scripts/README.md

   training and validation sets, creating the necessary directory structure, and copying the image files and corresponding label files into their respective training and validation directories within the destination folder.
+- **matrix_multiplication_comparison.py**: This script compares the performance of applying Gaussian blur to an image using CPU and GPU (if available), by measuring and displaying the execution times and memory usage for both methods.
+- **sort_cpu_gpu_comparison.py**: This script compares the performance of sorting algorithms on CPU and GPU by generating random data, sorting it using NumPy for CPU and PyTorch for GPU, measuring the time taken for each method, and reporting the average times and speedup achieved by GPU sorting over CPU sorting.

 ### Video Processing
 - **convert_mp4_codec_and_resolution_for_tv.py**: This script creates a